mickaelsilva/chewBBACA_deprecated/README.md

 `-o` prefix for the output files.
 ID for the allele call run

-`--cpu` Number of cpus to use (if greater than existing cpus-2 uses cpus-2)
+`--cpu` Number of cpus to use (if greater than maximum cpus-2, uses cpus-2)

 `-v`,`--verbose`  verbose mode(optional).
 Provides more output of the run.